Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v1.1.2:
+     - v1.1.3:
         - [=] New features:
-        - Added more robust gate for triggering Ensemble Method in advanced prediction method.
+        - Added new Verified cache (Where the correct answer stored will halt Training) earlier in pipeline to better control training behavior to not output mismatched probabilities.
-        - Fixed Multiple Ambiguous report from Explainability Module.
+        - Fixed ambiguous print Method inside Training functions in IntegratedPipeline.
-        - Added small Decay for Error counts and Prediction counts after shape alignment due to misaligned shape in calibration penalized check function.
+        - Added small safety guard inside probability calibration method when mlp target index is more than len(probability) in specific edge cases.

      - Note: if you want to see the Changelog history of the library Older versions consider visiting this link:
        - PyPi history: https://pypi.org/project/AbstractIntegratedModule/#history